Who we Are

 The Core Neighbourhood Youth Co-op (CNYC) is a grassroots organization committed to providing a safe space for inner city and marginalized youth in Saskatoon.
 We focus on helping youth develop life and employment skills through hands-on programming and offer curriculum approved classes, taught by an accredited teacher, for students to earn high school credits.
 We promote the values of community, cooperation, sustainability, environmentalism, gratitude, accountability and leadership in an empowering and respectful atmosphere.

 Each semester we work with upwards of 25 youth, most of whom come to CNYC on their own terms but we do receive referrals from outside agencies such as the Young Offenders Program.
-We do not screen the youth that approach us; we believe that all youth should be able to access a safe spaces to develop workplace skills and further their education.
-We give every and any youth interested a chance to participate in our programming.
+We believe that all youth should be able to access a safe spaces to develop workplace skills and further their education.

 Who We Serve